marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 ## Clients

 There are two common clients you can use to interact with GitHub.
-•Git is the engine of the local version control system.
+- Git is the engine of the local version control system.
 Git provides a command line interface and is the only tool that allows you to run all Git commands.
-•Github Desktop is an application with a graphical UI that allows you to perform all basic Git activities without a command line.
+- Github Desktop is an application with a graphical UI that allows you to perform all basic Git activities without a command line.

 For the purpose of this blog we’ll look at the operations from the perspective of each tool.
 I’ll describe each procedure for Git console and for Git Desktop.
 You do not need both clients.
 Based on your preference you can install and use the client that works best for you.